Topological Arrest of Ballooning Modes in Non-Axisymmetric Plasmas: Conclusions

 \section{Conclusions}

-In conclusion, we have demonstrated that 3D geometry converts ballooning dynamics from a single global mode into a Ginzburg–Landau system on a network of Anderson-localized states.
+We have demonstrated that 3D geometry converts ballooning dynamics from a single global mode into a Ginzburg--Landau system on a network of Anderson-localized states.
 Nonlinear stability is therefore a connectivity property of this network.
+Localization is a \emph{consequence} of the Furstenberg theorem applied to the aperiodic ballooning potential in 3D geometry.
+The Anderson mechanism is absent in axisymmetric geometry, where extended Bloch eigenfunctions support the explosive quadratic nonlinearity of the detonation theory~\cite{Cowley1997}.

-The Anderson mechanism is lost in the case of pure axisymmetry.
-In the presence of some form of symmetry-breaking, such as that imposed by resonant magnetic perturbations in a tokamak, ballooning modes can be suppressed.
+In the presence of symmetry-breaking imposed by resonant magnetic perturbations in a tokamak, the framework predicts that sufficient magnetic aperiodicity could push $\eta$ below $\eta_c$, providing a topological interpretation of ELM suppression.
+This is a prediction of the theory amenable to experimental test.

-Recent work suggests that in quasisymmetric equilibria the magnetic field strength along a flux surface may possess an underlying structure associated with integrable systems such as the KdV equation \citep{sengupta2024}.
-If so, the ballooning potential in quasisymmetric stellarators may not belong to the aperiodic class responsible for Anderson localization.
-While Anderson localization provides a natural explanation for benign nonlinear scintillations (or more colloquially, fizz) in generic 3D equilibria, stellarators with perfect quasisymmetry may prove to be as vulnerable to nonlinear ballooning modes as axisymmetric tokamaks.
-By strategically retaining a degree of geometric aperiodicity, we can design reactors that are topologically immune to global ballooning crashes, trading near-perfect quasisymmetry for nonlinear stability.
+Recent work suggests that in quasisymmetric equilibria the magnetic field strength along a flux surface may possess an underlying structure associated with integrable systems such as the KdV equation~\cite{Sengupta2025}.
+The spectrum of the associated Schr\"odinger-like operator for KdV-type (reflectionless) potentials consists of extended, transmitting states rather than Anderson-localized ones---precisely the case where the Furstenberg theorem does not apply.
+This connection strengthens the conjecture that stellarators with near-perfect quasisymmetry may prove as vulnerable to nonlinear ballooning modes as axisymmetric tokamaks.
+Recent M3D-C$^1$ simulations of Landreman--Buller--Drevlak-type quasisymmetric equilibria showing sustained ballooning instability ~\cite{Wright2024} seem qualitatively consistent with this prediction , and motivate dedicated linear calculations of the Lyapunov exponent for these configurations.

-We would like to thank A. Brown, S. Buller, and W. Sengupta for helpful discussions.
-We acknowledge the use of ChatGPT and Gemini (Google) large language models for assistance with drafting, making figures, organizing ideas, and navigating the literature.
-This research was supported by a grant from the Simons Foundation/SFARI (560651, AB) and the Department of Energy (DOE) Award No. DE- SC0024548 (until March 31, 2025).
-We are grateful to Princeton University for generously supporting our research during the suspension period of our DOE Award.
+Density crashes have been observed in LHD by Ohdachi et al.~\cite{Ohdachi2017}, showing a ballooning mode in the gradient region driving a beta-limiting collapse.
+This provides possible evidence for the Anderson localization mechanism: it is spatially localized, destabilized by 3D geometry, and appears in a region of globally negative magnetic shear where axisymmetric ballooning theory predicts stability.
+Within the present framework, this mode is a localized packet that survives stabilizing global shear because the aperiodic 3D potential creates an isolated potential well along a specific field line — a phenomenon that cannot occur in axisymmetric geometry.
+The intermittent, bursty character of the density collapse is consistent with the near-critical regime $\eta \approx \eta_c$, in which the spanning cluster forms and dissolves repeatedly as the pressure profile oscillates about the percolation threshold.